zalando/postgres-operator/docs/user.md

           - pci
 ```

+If you need to define a `nodeAffinity` for all your Postgres clusters use the
+`node_readiness_label` configuration option, which allows you to define a list
+of key-value pairs.

 ## In-place major version upgrade

 Starting with Spilo 13, operator supports in-place major version upgrade to a